Andres-2020/odin-project-rock-paper-scissors/README.md

-# Calculator For The Odin Project
+# "Rock, Paper Or Scissors" Game

 ## Step by step